 In this post, we’ll go over the basics of coping with stress.
 We’ll introduce some great stress management techniques.
 We’ll also discuss how these techniques can be beneficial to you in the long term.

 Stress management techniques are crucial to your health and wellness.
 You want to learn how to healthily cope with your stress, this way you can live a long and healthy life.

 The following stress management techniques are basic, but powerful, and can help change the way you live and feel in your daily lives.

 1. Deep Breathing Exercises

 Deep breathing is one of the most popular stress management techniques you can learn.
-This simple, yet effective, technique can lower your stress within minutes, if you know how to properly perform it.
+This simple, yet effective technique, can lower your stress within minutes.
+Particularly, if you know how to properly perform it.
 It isn’t difficult to do.
 In fact, many people in professional settings learn how to deep breathe to handle stress.
-For instance, medical personnel, soldiers, and police officers are taught this technique to deal with stress rapidly in trying situations.
+For example, medical personnel, soldiers, and police officers are taught this technique to deal with stress rapidly in trying situations.

 So, you can learn to do this too!

 By taking a deep breath in and slowly exhaling the air in your lungs, you can bring a lasting sense of calm during a stressful day or event.
 Best done with good posture in mind, try breathing in for 4 seconds and then breath out for 8.